 - Heavy and not easy to transport

-MidWest iCrate Metal Dog Crate
+3. MidWest iCrate Metal Dog Crate

-This kennel is also easy to set up and fold, and it has a strong carrying handle, so it is highly portable.
-The company even included rubber feet to protect your floors and rounded corner clips to avoid sharp points.
+The kennel is also very easy to set up and fold, and it has a strong carrying handle, so it’s highly portable as well.

 - Folds flat

-- Free divider panel
+- Includes a divider panel

-- Removable tray
+- Includes a removable tray

-- Comes in six different sizes
+- Comes in various sizes

-- Needs to purchase an additional cover
+- Need to purchase an additional cover

-Petmate Compass Plastic Pets Kennel
+4. Petmate Compass Plastic Pets Kennel

-It has plenty of ventilation holes, but it still blocks most of the light from outside, which means that your dog will be able to sleep securely without interruptions.
+It has plenty of ventilation holes, but it still manages to block most of the light from outside, so your dog will be able to sleep securely without interruptions.

 - Easy to assemble

-- Above average door size
+- Above-average door size

-- Airline approved
+- Airline compliant

-- Comes in six different sizes
+- Comes in various sizes

-Petmate Sky Kennel
+5. Petmate Sky Kennel